tinacms/tina.io/content/guides/tinacms/non-react-based-ssg/guide.md

 ## Introduction

-Tina's "contextual editing" features require a React-based site, however Tina can still be used in "CMS-only mode" to edit content for non-React-based sites.
+Tina's "contextual editing" features require a React-based site, however Tina can still be used in basic mode to edit content for non-React-based sites (but you will have to forgo the live preview that comes with contextual editing).

 ## Getting Started